AM207/2018fall/wiki/Classification.md

 What about negative diagnosis.
 Does this need a follow up?
 A negative prediction, the right hand column, has only 1 in 9700 chance of being wrong!

 We chose a particular example here to work out, but the logic here is enshrined in Bayes Theorem.
-There, we are interested in (O being observed and P being predicted)  $P(O+ | P+)$.
+There, we are interested in (O being observed and P being predicted) , the quantity:

+$$P(O+ | P+).$$

 $$P(O+ | P+) P(P+) = P(P+| O+) P(O+)$$